Wolves Like Us

-Wolves Like Us is a Norwegian hard rock band from Oslo.
+Wolves Like Us was a Norwegian hard rock band from Oslo.
 Formed in 2010 they were signed to Prosthetic Records after only a few months, producing their first album Late Love in June 2011.
 Their second album, Black Soul Choir was released February 24, 2014.

 History

 Formed in Oslo, Norway in 2010 the band members already had experience from previous music projects.
 Jonas Thire played in two bands previous to Wolves, JR Ewing in 2002 and Amulet a few years after.
 He met his fellow band members through Amulet, when they decided to postpone their side projects to work together on Wolves Like Us and give the music business another shot.
 They briefly mention a third band, Infidels Forever, in an interview but there is not much known about it.

 Larsh mentions in one interview that despite being in a successful band, each member still has a normal day job.
 He works as a bartender, and the others do similar jobs to be able to pay the bills.
 Whatever money they make goes straight into funding another tour, or making another album.
 They are in the business of making music because it is something they love to do and they love their fans.
 Fellow labelmate Phil Labonte has a similar claim.
 In an interview he states that while his band, All That Remains, is markedly successful they do not make much money off it.
 They remain with it because they love to make music and they love their band, and their fans.

 When the band had just gotten together they were discovered by Prosthetic Records.
 It was only their fourth or fifth show, and the scout from the record label was originally there to see another band.
 They signed to the label a few weeks later.
 They played in Fluff Fest in 2011, and a few summer festivals that Norway is known for.